How to Get a Stationery Trading License in Dubai

 The UAE's retail sector is projected to grow steadily through 2025 and beyond, supported by population growth, tourism, and expanding e-commerce channels.
 Stationery traders who establish themselves in a free zone can tap into this domestic demand while simultaneously using Dubai as a re-export hub to reach markets across the GCC, Africa, and South Asia.

-What Is a Stationery Trading Licence?
+What Is a Stationery Trading License?

 Paper products such as notebooks, writing pads, and envelopes